anammagalhaes/Data_Science_Learning_Courses/README.md

 :books: All my Data Science Learning Courses and Projects
 </h1>
 <p align="center">
-  Here I present all courses that I've attended for my career as a Data Scientist - contents and certificates.
+  Here I present all courses that I've attended for my career as a Data Scientist.
 </p>

 ---